sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_45_ProgrammingTheCPU/Quiz01.md

 **Description**

-a) Currently, there are 3 or 4 Instruction sets available.
-One is ARM.
-It is the Instruction set for CPUs that comes with Phones.
-X86 is the one we use on computers.

-b) Currently, there are 3 or 4 Instruction sets available.
-One is ARM.
-It is the Instruction set for CPUs that comes with Phones.
-X86 is the one we use on computers.

-c) Currently, there are 3 or 4 Instruction sets available.
-One is ARM.
-It is the Instruction set for CPUs that comes with Phones.
-X86 is the one we use on computers.

-d) Currently, there are 3 or 4 Instruction sets available.
+Currently, there are 3 or 4 Instruction sets available.
 One is ARM.
 It is the Instruction set for CPUs that comes with Phones.
 X86 is the one we use on computers.

 ---
 ---